poolski/powertracker/README.md

 Home Assistant provides power usage data for each hour on its Energy dashboard, but does not have an API endpoint to query this data.
 The websocket API does provide a way to do this, which is what the frontend uses.

+I got fed up of trying to figure out how to get the same data that the Energy dashboard shows, so I wrote this tool to do it for me.

 This tool queries the websocket API to get the power usage data for each hour over a period of days and outputs the data in various formats

 ## Installation